 We have hardwood floors in the living room where I exercise and I am beyond the stage that I can do floor exercises without some sort of padding beneath me.
 The natural choice is a yoga mat but there are so many different types and styles of yoga mats that I’m always at a loss when it comes to choosing the right one.
 All yoga mats are NOT created equal and it’s not simply a matter of choosing your favorite color or the one on sale.
 Here are a few things that you should consider.

-- Thickness – A standard yoga mat is about 1/8th” thick.
+A standard yoga mat is about 1/8th” thick.
 A thinner mat (1/16th) works better for travel because it takes up space.
 For those that suffer from arthritis or other joint issues, a thicker mat (1/4″) may be a better choice for comfort.
-Keep it mind that a thicker mat is better for floor exercises to cushion the floor.
+Keep in mind that a thicker mat is better for floor exercises to cushion the floor.
 However, it can make it harder to balance for positions you do standing.
-My personal preference is 1/4″ thick.
+My personal preference for the right yoga mat is 1/4″ thick.
 My back and knees thank me for it.

-- Texture – Again this is personal preference.
+Again this is a personal preference.
 Most PVC or recycled rubber yoga mats have a slightly bumpy textured feel to them which helps with traction while still being relatively soft and comfortable.
 Cotton or jute have a little rougher texture.
 If your yoga workouts leave you sweaty, you will want a yoga mat that gives some traction to avoid accidents.

-- Style – Today it’s easy to find yoga mats in all sorts of colors and styles from neutral tones to jewel tones with polka dots, geometric patterns and more.
+When it comes to the right yoga mat, there are so many options.
+Today it’s easy to find yoga mats in all sorts of colors and styles from neutral tones to jewel tones with polka dots, geometric patterns, and more.
 I tend to go with fun colors and designs.
 If I’m going to exercise, I might as well enjoy it.

 How that you know how to choose the right yoga mat, which type do you prefer?